-Municipal buildings within LIDACs will be examined and upgraded to become more energy efficient.
-This measure applies broadly to municipal buildings within the MSA.
+Municipal buildings within LIDACs would be examined and upgraded to become more energy efficient.
+However, this measure would also apply to municipal buildings in non-LIDAC areas.

 - Number of buildings upgraded - Number of LEDs (or similar upgrades) installed - Reduction in water/electricity/refrigerant usage